Tinpot Hut, Marlborough Pinot Noir

 Vinification

 The fruit was picked at optimum ripeness and carefully transported to the winery for destemming and chilling.
 Each vineyard parcel was kept separate in small open-top fermenters and cold soaked to extract maximum flavour and colour stability.
 The wine was fermented using native yeast strains and the must was hand plunged up to four times a day.
-The wine was presed off to a mixture of new and used French oak, and stainless steel tanks.
+The wine was pressed off to a mixture of new and used French oak and stainless steel tanks.
 Each parcel went through malolactic fermentation and was aged on lees before being blended, stabilised, lightly fined with vegetable protein and prepared for bottling.

 Tasting Notes & Technical Details

 This Pinot Noir is ruby red in colour with a purple hue.
-It has elegant aromas of red and black cherries and plum, which mingles with a hint of redcurrant.
+It has elegant aromas of red and black cherries and plum, which mingle with a hint of redcurrant.
 Savoury mushroom and toasty oak characters complete the attractive nose.
 On the palate, it has classic black cherry notes that dominate and are supported by hints of bramble, reflecting the aromatics.
 Structurally, the tannins are soft and silky, and well-balanced acidity ensures good length and weight.

 Alcohol (ABV)